dailoht/Epitech_Zoidberg2.0/README.md

 # Visualization with Notebook

 Notebooks can be run either with [Google Colab](https://colab.research.google.com/) or in a local environment.
 Steps below are provided to run them locally.
-If you want to use Colab, you only need to clone this repo on Colab and upload needed data [Section 4](#31-downloading-data).
+If you want to use Colab, you need to load this repo on your google drive, change drive folder in notebooks and upload needed data [Section 4](#31-downloading-data).

 You are going to need python 3.9 and [Anaconda](https://www.anaconda.com/) or Miniconda which is a minimal version of Anaconda.
 Below, we provide instruction for Miniconda.